lgruenewald/martini_daemon/docs/api.md

 - `max_steps`, default 100, how many reaction steps to do (the D/M algorithm is ran once per reaction step)
 - `steps_per_step`, default 5000, how many md steps per reaction step
+- `sim_name`, default "daemon", this will determine the default name of the output files
-- `traj_path`, default "traj.xtc", the trajectory file to write, currently one frame is written once per reaction step
+- `traj_path`, path to the xtc file to write, default is sim_name + ".xtc"
-- `out_path`, default "final.gro", the file to write the coordinates at the end of the simulation
+- `out_path`, path to the gro file to write (final coordinates), default is sim_name + ".gro"
 - `silent`, default False, if True daemon will not write any files nor to the stdout, only useful for benchmarking
 - `platform`, default None, if the name of an openmm platform is given